Keyboard shortcuts

 Past calibration backlog and how each item resolved:

-• GraphQL paginationdecided not to pursue.
-Adds a token requirement (the GraphQL endpoint always wants auth) for one saved round-trip per component.
-The last-page REST trick is documented as the canonical approach; see the module doc-comment in src/enrich/maintainer.rs for the rationale.
+• GraphQL pagination is decided not to pursue.
+It adds a token requirement (the GraphQL endpoint always wants auth) for one saved round-trip per component.
+The last-page REST trick is documented as the canonical approach; see the module doc-comment in src/enrich/maintainer/mod.rs for the rationale.